AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 One notable difference between the two is the SVG filter implementation of Safari.
 It works, but takes a small performance hit compared to Chromium, which has a better and faster filter implementation.
 Safari users will therefore see a difference between a _switch_ to a view with filters (like a Neumorphic design) and Flat design: the latter is faster with the initial loading of the view.

 ##:sak-sak-logo: Real world examples from my own installation
+All examples are real screenshots of my iPhone, which are then added to an iPhone mockup in Affinity Designer, exported and processed to a 1080x1080 pixels cutout.

 | An overview of all the examples | |
 | ------------ | ---------------- |